 Marijuana advocates to hand out joints at Trump inauguration

-A group of marijuana legalization advocates plan to hand out thousands of joints during President-elect Donald Trump's inauguration.
+A group of marijuana legalization advocates plan to hand out thousands of joints during President-elect Donald Trump 's inauguration.
+Pro-marijuana organization DCMJ will begin distributing the 4,200 joints at 8 a.m. on Jan.
+20 on the west side of Dupont Circle.

 Comments